Translate

 There you have it!

-It was a great show once again on behalf of the Koninklijke Luchmacht.
+It was a great show once again, courtesy of the Koninklijke Luchtmacht.

 Happy 80th!